wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 be done lazily.
 The paper also proposes adding a few new instructions into the ISA.
 The *beginMTX* instruction loads the VID register with the ID of an iteration.
 Software is responsible for ordering iterations properly and assign them VIDs.
 The *commitMTX*/*abortMTX* commits/aborts an iteration given the VID.
-Commits and aborts do not have to be on the same processor the iteration is started.
+Commits and aborts do not have to be on the same processor on which the iteration is started.
 The *initMTX* instruction saves a checkpoint of the execution context and sets the address of the recovery routine if the iteration aborts.

+The new protocol assumes a broadcasting bus and snooping protocol.
+Cache misses are handled by the cache controller via a broadcast on the bus.
+The broadcasted packet is also piggybacked with the VID of the requesting processor.
+On receiving such a request, other processors check whether the request hits one of their cache lines using a set of modified visibility rules.
+If there is a hit, then the processor will reply as in an ordinary MOESI protocol.
+We next describe the operations of the new protocol in detail.